When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 greenish tan poop

-This is a common color seen in formula-fed babies and those eating solids.
+This muddy color is standard for formula-fed babies and those starting solids.

 Baby Poop Warning Signs